Procrastik/RT-Weapon-Scraper/README.md

 _**AOE Damage**_ - AOE damage provided by the weapon and its most damaging AOE ammo.
 This also captures TAG weapons that have a deferredEffect such as TAG Arrow IV.
 Does not account for AOE falloff as you get farther from the impact point.

+_**AOE Heat Damage**_ - AOE Heat damage provided by the weapon and its most damaging AOE Heat ammo.
+This also captures TAG weapons that have a deferredEffect such as TAG Barrage.
+Does not account for AOE falloff as you get farther from the impact point.

 _**AOE Radius**_ - Radius in meters from impact that AOE Damage will impact including ammo.
 This also captures TAG weapons that have a deferredEffect such as TAG Arrow IV.

 _**Damage Variance**_ - The damage variance value (+ or -) of the weapon.

 _**Max Stability Damage**_ - The absolute maximum possible stability damage the weapon can do in its highest damaging mode (as this is likely always the most destabilizing mode as well).
-Does not account for ammo bonuses.
+Does not account for ammo bonuses at this time.

 _**Max Heat Damage**_ - The absolute maximum possible heat damage the weapon can do in its spiciest mode or base including the best heat ammo if applicable.
+(Includes everything, weapon base values, best mode values, ammo values and bonuses as as well as number of shots fired)

-_**Max Ammo Heat Damage**_ - The direct heat damage value of the spiciest ammo type.
+_**Max Per Ammo Heat Damage**_ - The per shot direct heat damage value of the spiciest ammo type.
+(Includes ammo damage and multipliers only; Does not account for weapon modifiers.)

 _**Highest Direct Heat Damage Ammo**_ - The name of the spiciest ammo type.